mozilla/miracle/docs/deploy.rst

 ===============

-Both roles expect to have access from inside the Docker containers to the ElastiCache Redis instance, Sentry and the StatsD daemon.
+Both roles expect to have access from inside the Docker containers to the ElastiCache Redis instance, the RDS Postgres instance, Sentry and the StatsD daemon.

 Only the worker role should have access to the Amazon S3 bucket from inside the docker container.